yinonsh/logline/README.md

 ```

-For more information please see the following:
+For more information, please visit:
 * Why should you use logline
 * Getting started
 * Limitations